eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/getting-familiar.md

 ## Detach / Attach an Agent

-We can transfer an Agent from one ECN to another by detaching the agent and attaching it to another ECN.
+You can transfer an Agent from one ECN to another by detaching the agent and attaching it to another ECN.
 Note: detaching an agent will delete its connection with the Controller, and all microservices will be shut down.

 ```bash